ibm-cloud-docs/vpc/block_storage_vpc_about.md

 For more information about monitoring security and compliance for VPC, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).
 For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.

-## Cancelling your {{site.data.keyword.block_storage_is_short}}
+## Deleting your {{site.data.keyword.block_storage_is_short}}
 {: #vpc-cancel-storage}

-If you no longer need a volume, you can cancel it at any time.
+If you no longer need a volume, you can delete it at any time.
 IBM [wipes all data](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication) before the storage is reused.
 If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
 For more information, see [Sanitize your data before you delete a volume](/docs/vpc?topic=vpc-managing-block-storage#block-storage-sanitization).

 ## Next steps
 {: #block-storage-about-next-steps}